«We co-founded Nuomedis because ARTIDIS is a nanotechnological tool that promises to revolutionalize cancer diagnostics in clinics.»

 In the Argovia program, for example, scientists at academic institutions work closely with industrial partners.

 In other cases, however, it makes sense to file patents for innovations and inventions.
 Setting up a spin-off company can also be a wise option, and some SNI members have already taken this step.
 Argovia Professor Roderick Lim (University of Basel), for example, has joined forces with close colleagues to set up Nuomedis AG.
 The company will market ARTIDIS, an atomic force microscope for cancer analysis.
-Ralf Schumacher (University of Applied Sciences and Arts Northwestern Switzerland, FHNW) and his colleagues have founded Mimedis AG, which will produce customized, patient-friendly bone implants and adapters for artificial joints.
+Ralf Schumacher (previously University of Applied Sciences and Arts Northwestern Switzerland and SNI member) and his colleagues have founded Mimedis AG, which will produce customized, patient-friendly bone implants and adapters for artificial joints.
 Georg-H.-Endress-Professor Dr. Patrick Maletinsky and Dr. Matthieu Munsch (University of Basel) are the founders of Qnami, a start-up that develops quantum sensors for nanoscale imaging (portrait of Qnami)

 Have you developed a device or invented a procedure that could be marketed?
 The Innovation Office at the University of Basel is the central contact point at the University for all matters related to innovation and entrepreneurship.
 The Office coordinates the different support services for innovation projects and spin-offs of the university and opens channels between the University, private and partners like Unitectra.
 The Hightech Zentrum Aargau also offers support for members of the SNI network (Hightech Zentrum Aargau).
 And maybe the participation in the Swiss Startup Challenge is an option for you?